2019 Redskins Charity Golf Classic

-ARLINGTON, VA. – The Washington Redskins Charitable Foundation (WRCF) and the Redskins Alumni Association hosted the fifth annual Redskins Charity Golf Classic earlier this week at Army Navy Country Club.
+ARLINGTON, VA. – The Washington Redskins Charitable Foundation (WRCF) and the Redskins Alumni Association hosted the fifth annual Redskins Charity Golf Classic on Monday at the Army Navy Country Club.

-This year’s event showcases an online silent auction that featured more than 60 unique items including autographed Redskins memorabilia, trips and experiences.
+This year’s event showcased an online silent auction that featured more than 60 unique items including autographed Redskins memorabilia, trips, and experiences.

 Support from the tournament will help to open 100 new Loads of Love laundry center sites in 2019.
 The Loads of Love program, launched during the 2017 – 2018 school year, installs washers and dryers in schools serving students who lack access to clean clothes due to homelessness or unstable living situations.